11 Common Hair Problems And How To Fix Them

 3. Hair Loss

 It is normal to shed between 50 to 100 hair strands, according to the American Academy of Dermatology Association (6).
-Anything beyond this limit could mean that you have a hair loss issue.
+If you notice excessive hair fall, exceeding these numbers, you might have a type of hair loss condition like androgenetic alopecia or telogen effluvium.
 Generally, at the end of the telogen phase in the hair growth cycle, the old hair falls out and is replaced by new hair.
 Other than this normal cycle, you can experience hair loss due to several factors like medication, stress, sudden weight gain or loss, genetics, and scalp infections.
 You can also observe baldness in men (male pattern baldness) with age due to changes in hormone levels.

 Joey, a vlogger, shared about dealing with hair loss in a video.
 He offers some advice, stating, “If your hairline is receding to an advanced degree, it probably will look better when you shave it off, but do I care if you shave your hair off or not?
 No, so just make the decision based on what’s best for you.
 And funny enough, since shaving my head, I feel like I have actually gotten more confident, especially when meeting strangers and it’s totally a subconscious thing, because I don’t have to think about the fact that I have an incomplete hairline.”
 He also added, “I guess I can conclude from my hair loss journey that no one really thinks about you nearly as much as you think about yourself, not even close (i).”